 What is room tone in film?
-It’s actually one of the most overlooked and simple aspects of professional sound.
+It’s actually one of the most overlooked and simple aspects of professional sound recording.
 But just because it’s overlooked, doesn’t mean it doesn’t play a crucial role in making scenes feel real and tangible.
 It’s that subtle background audio you don’t consciously notice, but without it, everything within a scene would feel unnatural or disconnected.
 In this guide, we’ll explore what room tone is, why it matters, and how filmmakers trust it to create polished, immersive sound.

 Room tone in film